Listeners:

 Three years later, Mr. Z called me again… but this time with bad news.
 We had been spending more money than we were making (which was true) and he was going to have to slash the budget… and one of those slashes was me.
 After I left, the rest of the original staff began leaving, too.
 WQIO limped along for about another year before Mr. Z pulled the plug and converted the station to automated programming coming from Colorado on the Transtar radio network.
 It sucked.
 That was the end of the original “Ohio’s Super Station”.
 Below are pictures that help capture the fun and excitement of the awesome WQIO FM.

 After Leaving WQIO, I went back to work in sales again in the office machines business.
-On the weekends, I worked for a formaer competitor, WYHT Y-105 FM in Mansfield, Ohio.
+On the weekends, I worked for a former competitor, WYHT Y-105 FM in Mansfield, Ohio.
 I “Played The Hits” there through 1995.

 From 1995 until 2015, I just listened to the radio like most people do.
 It was no longer a business… just entertainment.
 Over that 20 year period, many people asked me to go back on the radio.
 After contemplating the idea, I decided to create my own Internet radio station.
 Classic Hits KVKVI became a reality in February, 2015.
 Then in March 2024, my second radio station called Groovy Radio began streaming “All Hit 60’s & 70’s Oldies” across the world.